skills

 Keeping skills current

-installed skills automatically (see below).
+also refreshes any installed skills automatically with the same rules (see below).

 Installing during init-site